XiNNiW/garden/minBLEP.md

 Resetting the phase exactly on a computer introduces discontinuities that are not band-limited.

 # the algorithm
-Emulating hard-sync using [[BLIT]] typically requires the generation of a band-limited synchronization signal where resets must be calculated to fall on sample boundaries.
+Emulating hard-sync using [BLIT](BLIT) typically requires the generation of a band-limited synchronization signal where resets must be calculated to fall on sample boundaries.
 Tables are generated storing these various impulses and are referenced and integrated.
-In BLEP the integration is done first
+In BLEP the integration is done first...